britram/rains-prototype/draft-trammell-rains-protocol.md

 preferred.

-The value of the query-type (14) key is an array of integers encoding the type(s) of objects acceptable in answers to the query.
-All values in the query-type array are treated at equal priority: [21,24] means the querier is equally interested in both IPv4 and IPv6 addresses for the query-name.
+The value of the query-type (14) key is an array of integers encoding the type(s) of objects (as in {{cbor-object}}) acceptable in answers to the query.
+All values in the query-type array are treated at equal priority: [2,3] means the querier is equally interested in both IPv4 and IPv6 addresses for the query-name.

 The value of the token (8) key, if present, is either an integer or a UTF-8 string of maximum byte length 32.
 Future messages containing answers to this query may contain the token instead of the query itself.

-The value of the query-opts (30) key, if present, is an array of integers in priority order of the querier's preferences in tradeoffs in answering the query.
+The value of the query-opts (22) key, if present, is an array of integers in priority order of the querier's preferences in tradeoffs in answering the query.

-TODO: work on these a bit more.
-Does this mean we're giving up on the unified symbol table?

 | Code | Description                                                    |
 |-----:|----------------------------------------------------------------|